• Skip to primary navigation

 Cod can be cooked in various ways, including baking, frying, and steaming.

-When substituting cod for red snapper, it is essential to keep in mind that cod is a less oily fish and will not have the same flavor profile as red snapper.
+When substituting cod for red snapper, it is essential to keep in mind that cod is a less oily fish and will not have the same flavor as red snapper.

 As a result, it is essential to add extra seasoning to cod dishes.